Question Topic: Rules of the road

 Wrong!
 You should drive at a safe speed based on the driving conditions and within the speed limit and should not drive fast through a built-up area.

 You can be easily seen by others

 Correct!
 Driving with dipped headlights is considered best practice to improve visibility.
 All other road users and pedestrians will be better able to see you with dipped headlights.
 Sidelights are not as bright and full beam could make it difficult for other drivers to see you as well.

 Wrong!
 As the road is well lit, you will not need your full beam to see further along it.
 Dipped lights will also improve your visibility to others who you will be more likely to meet in built-up areas.

 Highway Code References

-Requires drivers to use headlights when visibility is seriously reduced, generally when this is more than 100 metres (328 feet).
+You MUST use headlights when visibility is seriously reduced, generally when you cannot see for more than 100 metres (328 feet).